jwcarlyon/Professional_work/example_maven_springboot_fullstack/README.md

 - `mvn package` This will build the project if you have not already.
 - `mvn spring-boot:run` This will deploy the project

+### Back-End
+The Java back end has a client to call and API which lists drivers from the f1.
+A MySQL Database is integrated, which keeps an archive of the drivers and some information about them.
+Endpoints have been added to refresh and list the drivers in the database.

 ### TODO!

-Create a working and unique full stack packaged APP
+Create a working and unique full stack packaged APP - affix a working react-redux front-end